 Writing a Eulogy for an Infant Who Died of SIDS

 After you are asked to present a eulogy for an infant who died of SIDS, take some time and look at pictures or watch videos made of the child.
-If you are especially close to the family, think back to all of the wonderful times you spent with the baby while he or she was alive.
+If you are especially close to the family, think back to all the wonderful times you spent with the baby while he or she was alive.
 Make sure to jot down any and all memories because you do not want to forget anything -- the smiles, giggles and even the cries.
-Also write down some of memories that you have shared with the parents -- before and during the pregnancy, after the baby was born and other special times spent together.
+Also write down some memories that you have shared with the parents -- before and during the pregnancy, after the baby was born and other special times spent together.
 Some other ideas on where to begin writing the eulogy include:

 - Speaking with other close family members and friends about the baby